Vortyy/tcpl_exercise/README.md

 # The C Programming Language Answers

-It's not an app, it's a collection of small programs that answers to exercises of the books "The C programming language" (by B.R.KERNIGHAN && D.M.RITCHIE)
+It's not an app, this repository is a collection of small programs that answers to exercises of the books "The C programming language" (by B.R.KERNIGHAN && D.M.RITCHIE)

 Welcome to the repository for "tcpl_exercise" a.k.a "The C programming language Answers" — a comprehensive answers to exercises from the book The C programming language (B.R.KERNIGHAN && D.M.RITCHIE)
 This project aims to serve as complete annoted answers and reflexions for all developper that want to dive into C. I made these exercises with help too, don't be affraid to use it, i want to share